 Push-motion operation is a type of operation where pulses are input to pressurize the load continuously.
-When selecting a push-motion operation with the application parameter for "I/O input mode," turning the T-MODE input ON and inputting pulses, push-motion operation will start.
+When selecting a push-motion operation with the "I/O input mode" parameter, turning the T-MODE input ON and inputting pulses, push-motion operation will start.